This post was originally published on July 8, 2015 and was updated on March 11, 2019.

 - Preheat oven to 350°F (170°C).
 Line 12 standard muffin tins with paper liners.
 For the crust, crush the graham crackers or cookies in a food processor to make crumbs.
 Melt the butter in a microwave-safe medium-sized bowl.
 Add the crumbs to the butter and stir to combine.
 Place about a tablespoon of the mixture into each of the 12 cupcake liners and press it down firmly (a smooth-bottomed shot glass works well for this).
 Bake crusts for 5 minutes and remove from oven.

-- For the cheesecake cupcakes, in the bowl of an electric mixer fitted with the whisk attachment, beat the cream cheese until smooth.
+- In the bowl of an electric mixer fitted with the whisk attachment, beat the cream cheese until smooth.
 In a medium-sized bowl, whisk together the sugar and flour.
 With the mixer on low speed, gradually add the sugar-flour mixture to the cream cheese and mix until smooth.
 Mix in the vanilla.
 Add the egg and beat just until combined, do not overmix.
 Spoon the cheesecake mixture over the crusts.
 Bake for 19 minutes.
 Cheesecakes will appear just barely set.
 Cool completely in the tins on a wire rack, then chill in an airtight container in the refrigerator overnight.